 In the winter of 1979-80 the golf courses, which are seated in a river valley, were washed away by 200-foot wide flood waters.
 An astonishing 40 acres of land was completely lost.
 40 of the 54 holes were affected, and the old golf shop building was washed away into the river.
 All three courses (and a new Golf Shop) were completely remodeled and rebuilt with the help of architect Ted Robinson.

 There are very few golf settings which offer such unspoiled natural beauty and diverse wildlife – including ducks, woodpeckers, red tail hawks and great blue herons.
 This incredible inland valley offers unequaled peace and quiet.
 Even though we’re just outside of San Diego it feels as if you are away in the tranquil countryside.

 Seldom has there been a facility with a more loving history than is found here, all because of the families that made it possible.
 Jerry Hollingsworth and Steve Horrell carried on the dream and vision of their fathers along with the club’s generations of fun loving Members and thousands of dedicated employees.

 One of those employees, Tom Addis III, became President of the PGA of America.
 This is the highest position attainable by any club professional in the United States.

-Now known as Singing Hills Golf Resort, the Southern California vacation property was purchased and is currently owned by the Sycuan Band of the Kumeyaay Nation.
+Now known as Singing Hills Golf Club, the Southern California property was purchased and is currently owned by the Sycuan Band of the Kumeyaay Nation.
 Tribal Chairman Cody Martinez and the other members of the Sycuan Tribe are proud to carry on the traditions of the families that brought lodging and golf to the valley.
 Their commitment to excellence is recognized in the investments made to keep growing and improving the property.